What is an independent study?

 Any student who meets the eligibility requirements for taking honors courses may submit an independent study proposal.

 Applying and receiving credit for an honors independent study:

-A completed proposal should be submitted to Dr. Donna Singleton, Coordinator of the Honors Program, no later than the final day of the drop/add period for a given term.
+A completed proposal should be submitted to Dr. Pamela A.R.
+Blakely, Honors Program Coordinator, no later than the final day of the drop/add period for a given term.
 The student has full responsibility for seeking the necessary approvals identified on the proposal form.